roycdaviesuoa/svelte-fomantic-ui/README.md

 ### This is now at late Beta stage.
 The code is proving robust according to the testing done so far.
 ### Feel free to use cautiously in projects, and please give feedback.
-### Latest update (31st of May, 2023): We're almost there...
-Just the Forms element to test out now.
-And Search.
+### Latest update (2nd of June, 2023): We're almost there...
+Search and Ad need testing, and then onto behaviors...

 ---
 A simple Svelte wrapper for Fomantic UI.
 This is a very shallow and light layer on top of the standard fomantic UI as found at https://fomantic-ui.com.